Procedures of the Supreme Court of the United States: Tied votes and lack of quorum

 If not all of the nine justices vote on a case, or the Court has a vacancy, then a tied vote is possible.
 If this occurs, then the decision of the court below is affirmed, but the case is not considered to be binding precedent.
 The effect is a return to the status quo ante.
 No opinions (or voting alignments) are issued in such a case, only the one-sentence announcement that "[t]he judgment is affirmed by an equally divided Court."

 Omega S.A. v.
 Costco Wholesale Corp. is an example of such a case.

-The court tries to avoid such rulings when possible: After the retirement of Justice O'Connor in 2006 three cases would have ended with a tie.
-All cases were reargued to allow the newly appointed Samuel Alito to cast a decisive vote.
+The court tries to avoid tied votes when possible.
+When a new justice is appointed, ordinarily only the other eight justices will decide any case that has already had oral arguments.
+But when the participating justices are evenly split, the case may be reargued with the new justice.
+For example, after the retirement of Justice O'Connor in 2006, there were three cases that would have had 4–4 splits, but they were all reargued to allow the newly appointed Samuel Alito to cast a decisive vote.

 A quorum of justices to hear and decide a case is six.
 If, through recusals or vacancies, fewer than six justices can participate in a case, and a majority of qualified justices determines that the case cannot be heard in the next term, then the decision of the court below is affirmed as if the Court had been equally divided on the case.
 An exception exists when this situation arises in one of the now-rare cases brought directly to the Supreme Court on appeal from a United States District Court; in this situation, the case is referred to the U.S. Court of Appeals for the corresponding circuit for a final decision there by either the Court of Appeals sitting en banc, or a panel consisting of the three most senior active circuit judges.